nlesc-nano/CP2K-Parser/README.rst

 CP2K-Parser
 ############

-A package for parsing CP2K_ input files.
+A package for converting CP2K_ input files into dictionaries.

 Installation
 ************